ottodanp/course-notes/Lecture Notes/GAM102/UI Development/Sprite.md

-A sprite is a texture that is applied to our image.
+A sprite is a texture that is applied to an image.

 [[UI Development]]